-The options used with velvetg -cov_cutoff and -exp_cov were set to automatic. -cov_cutoff specifies how frequently a k-mer should appear to avoid being thrown out as noise (i.e. sequencing errors or contamination). -exp_cov sets the expected level of coverage (i.e. how many times each k-mer should be occur).
+The options used with velvetg -cov_cutoff and -exp_cov were set to zero. -cov_cutoff specifies how frequently a k-mer should appear to avoid being thrown out as noise (i.e. sequencing errors or contamination). -exp_cov sets the expected level of coverage (i.e. how many times each k-mer should be occur).
 This allows the assembler to make an educated guess as to how many copies of a sequence are present.
 This is especially useful in repetitive regions.
+However they are only useful when assembly single complete genomes.
+As we are dealing with just the unmapped reads here, it makes little sense to try to filter based on coverage since the unmapped material may represent duplicated genes or plasmids.